SamXl-Codes/Employee-Management-System/README.md

 # Employee-Management-System
-This project serves as our CA-2 for the Advanced Programming Techniques module and is developed by Samuel Ogunlusi (20086108) and George M. Sherman (20079442).
-It implements a complete employee management workflow, covering staff records, departmental structure, job roles, attendance tracking, and leave management.
-The repository will be updated regularly as development progresses.
+A Python/Flask-based application with SQLite that manages employees, departments, roles, attendance, and leave requests.
+The repository will be updated regularly as the project develops.